1–2 spots available for Q2 · Claim yours

 The first 4 hours

-Speed matters, but clean thinking matters more.
-Do these steps in order.
+Speed matters.
+Clean thinking matters more.
+Do these in order.

 1. Isolate, do not wipe